 Sue: Yes, there’s an epic quality to this one.
 I’m actually following it, too.
-What’s not to like?top
+What’s not to like?

 When the Doctor tells Nyssa that Tegan is alive and well, Nyssa smiles.

 Sue: I’m surprised by that.
-I thought Nyssa would want to keep the Doctor all to herself.
+I thought Nyssa would want to keep the Doctor to herself.

-The Doctor and Nyssa arrive in Amsterdam.
-The Doctor traces Tegan to a youth hostel, but he doesn’t have the money to make a phone call.
+The Doctor traces Tegan to a youth hostel, but he doesn’t have enough money to make a phone call.

 Sue: He’ll have to pimp Nyssa out in a shop window.
 It should only take her half an hour or so.

-As the Doctor and Nyssa continue their investigations, Sue decides to sing the theme tune to Van der Valk.
+As the Doctor and Nyssa continue their investigations, Sue sings the theme tune to Van der Valk.

-Sue: This is very interesting.
+Sue: This is very interesting, actually.
 It’s a snapshot of what life was like before mobile phones and sat-navs.
 If they remade this story today, they would have found Tegan 15 minutes ago.

-Tegan, Colin and Robin decide to sit it out in Omega’s TARDIS.
+Tegan, Colin and Robin decide to wait in Omega’s TARDIS.

-Sue: Tegan is a wimp in this story.
-After everything she has been through, I expect her to be in the middle of an escape attempt by now.
+Sue: Tegan is such a wimp in this story.
+After everything she’s been through, I expected her to be in the middle of an escape attempt by now.

 The Doctor reaches Omega’s crypt, but when he disconnects the fusion booster from the wall, the Ergon attacks him.